-- In a large bowl, beat the cream cheese and butter on high until smooth and creamy.
-Try to get all of the lumps out.
-Add in the vanilla extract.
+- In a large bowl or standing mixer, beat the cream cheese and butter on high until smooth and creamy, about 5 minutes.
+Make sure that there are no lumps hiding on the bottom of the bowl.

-- Turn your mixer up to medium high and continue to mix until the cream cheese frosting has a light and whipped texture.
+- Turn your mixer up to medium high and continue to beat until the cream cheese frosting has a light and whipped texture.

-- Store in the refrigerator for about an hour so that it can firm up.
+- Store in the refrigerator for about an hour so that it can firm up, if needed.

 Keywords: Cream cheese frosting